-• Go to IRS.gov/help or IRS.gov/letushelp pages for a variety of tools that will help you get answers to some of the most common tax questions.

-• Go to IRS.gov/ita for the Interactive Tax Assistant, a tool that will ask you questions on a number of tax law topics and provide answers.
-You can print the entire interview and the final response for your records.

-Access tax law information in your electronic filing software.
-Apply for an Employer Identification Number (EIN).
-Go to

-IRS.gov and enter Apply for an EIN in the search box.

-• Read the Internal Revenue Code, regulations, or other official guidance.

-Read Internal Revenue Bulletins.
+- Go to IRS.gov/Help or IRS.gov/LetUsHelp pages for a variety of tools that will help you get answers to some of the most common tax questions. - Go to IRS.gov/ITA for the Interactive Tax Assistant, a tool that will ask you questions on a number of tax law topics and provide answers.
+You can print the entire interview and the final response for your records. - Access tax law information in your electronic filing software. - Apply for an Employer Identification Number (EIN).
+An EIN can be applied for online by visiting the IRS website at IRS.gov/EIN.
+The organization may also apply for an EIN by faxing or mailing Form SS-4 to the IRS.
+Customers outside the United States or U.S. possessions may also apply for an EIN by calling 267-941-1099 (toll call). - Read the Internal Revenue Code, regulations, or other official quidance. - Read Internal Revenue Bulletins.

 Getting tax forms and publications.
-Go to IRS.gov/forms to view, download, or print all of the forms and publications you may need.
+Go to IRS.gov/Forms to view, download, or print all of the forms and publications you may need.
 You can also download and view popular tax publications and instructions on mobile devices as an eBook at no charge.
-Or, you can go to IRS.gov/orderforms to place an order and have forms mailed to you within 10 business days.
+Or, you can go to IRS.gov/OrderForms to place an order and have forms mailed to you within 10 business days.

 Phone.
-If you have questions and/or need help completing Form 990 or Form 990-EZ, please call 1-877-829-5500.
+If you have questions and/or need help completing Form 990 or Form 990-EZ, please call 877-829-5500.
 This toll-free telephone service is available Monday through Friday.